denten-books/plain-text/1-metaphor.md

 represented.
 For example, in theory, a weather simulation should be capable of modeling observed meteorological conditions.
-But would it be a weather simulation if the model was broken in some way, or, in the extreme, if it had no correspondence to the physics of meteorology?
+But would it be a weather simulation if the model was broken in some way, or, in the extreme, if it had no correspondence to the physics of clouds, wind, and water?
 The hyper-real breaks further still by usurping the underlying reality.
 The model does not merely obscure, it takes place of the thing being modeled.
 In other words, it begins to simulate itself, according to its own rules.
 The simulation no longer corresponds to any situation "on the ground."
 Severed from its referent, the symbol itself attains the status of reality.
 Thus hyper-reality: a symbol that folds onto itself.
 It is a weather simulation confused for weather.

 The interface metaphor similarly exchanges one referent for another.
 Simulation should, by definition, "assume a form resembling that of something